scholarslab/scholarslab.github.io/pages/opportunities/dah-dhc-fellowship.md

 ---

-## Request for Proposal for the 2026-27 Academic Year
+## Request for Proposals for the 2026-27 Academic Year

 **Proposals are due May 15, 2026 via email to [lbdac-dhc-fellowship@virginia.edu](mailto:lbdac-dhc-fellowship@virginia.edu).**